 Brand purpose is essentially a brand’s reason for being beyond making money.
 It’s important to not confuse this with a ‘brand promise’.
 A brand promise may give the buyer an idea of what to expect from the product or service, but the brand purpose goes way beyond that.
 A brand purpose connects with consumers on a more emotional level.

-Therefore Brand purpose for many organisations has been put to the test in the midst of the global COVID-19 pandemic.
+Therefore Brand purpose for many organizations has been put to the test in the midst of the global COVID-19 pandemic.
 Consumers are looking out; which brands are stepping up and which are missing the mark?

-A battle of Brands recently ensued between Century Bottling Company, Coca-Cola and Crown Beverages Pepsi; some of the biggest brands in the soft drink market sector, in a bid to show cause on how much love each of them can offer for the good of their consumers.
+A battle of Brands recently ensued between Century Bottling Company, Coca-Cola, and Crown Beverages Pepsi; some of the biggest brands in the soft drink market sector, in a bid to show cause on how much love each of them can offer for the good of their consumers.

-According to the list President Yoweri Museveni read out of companies and individuals that have donated towards the fight against Coronavirus in Uganda, it appeared that PepsiCo Foundation and Crown Beverages donated a hefty Shs1Bn to the COVID-19 National Taskforce, whereas on the other hand, Coca-Cola donated a bulk of 187 empty jerry cans to the ministry of Health and the Coronavirus Taskforce.
+According to the list President Yoweri Museveni readout of companies and individuals that have donated towards the fight against Coronavirus in Uganda, it appeared that PepsiCo Foundation and Crown Beverages donated a hefty Shs1Bn to the COVID-19 National Taskforce, whereas on the other hand, Coca-Cola donated a bulk of 187 empty jerry cans to the ministry of Health and the Coronavirus Taskforce.

-Following the announcement, Ugandans took to social media to criticize Coca-Cola Company for making such a donation despite the huge clientele and business returns they have amassed over the years.
+Following the announcement, Ugandans took to social media to criticize the Coca-Cola Company for making such a donation despite the huge clientele and business returns they have amassed over the years.

 Needless to say, the Ministry of Health has come out to clarify that Century Bottling Company, also Coca-Cola, has donated far more than what Ugandans claim is mere jerry cans.